 Strengthen Your Legs and Glutes

-Once cleared for exercise, focusing on strength training can help you maintain your results.
+Once cleared for exercise, focusing on strength training can be helpful.
 Workouts targeting your legs and gluteal muscles—such as squats, deadlifts, lunges, and box jumps—can help strengthen your buttocks muscles.
 Consider working with a trainer to ensure proper form and gradually increase the intensity.

-Understanding the recovery and long-term care involved with a BBL is essential.
+Understanding the recovery and long-term care involved with a Fat Transfer to the Buttocks is essential.
 Consulting with a qualified cosmetic practitioner can help you determine if this procedure is the right choice for your goals and needs.

-For more insights into BBL surgery and personalised advice, contact Cosmos Clinic.
+For more insights into fat transfer (BBL) surgery and personalised advice, contact Cosmos Clinic.
 Call 1300-138-797 or email [email protected]